x4e/PaperBin/README.md

 (Gav#7669)

+> I have been using PaperBin for a couple of months now, very valuable for high player count servers

+(RemainingToast#3835)

-## Test Server
+## Test Servers
+This plugin is currently active on

+- `oldfag.org`
+- `2b2t.com.au`

-This plugin is currently active on `oldfag.org`, feel free to connect and test it out, there are no rules.
+Feel free to connect and test it out, there are no rules.

 ## Features:
 - Multithreaded mob ai goal calculation